captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## ROBYN:
 Oh!
 No.
 ---
-I'm much more detail-oriented.
+I’m much more detail-oriented.
 ---
 Precise.
 ---
 Grammatic.
 ---
 ## SHARON:
-But that's the general idea.
+But that’s the general idea.
 ---
 ## ROBYN:
-That's the general idea, yes.
+That’s the general idea, yes.
 ---
 Do you want me to stop telling you?
 ---